threefjord/pxedock/README.md

 	-p 67:67 -p 67:67/udp -p 69:69/udp \
 	slicedbread/pxedock

-Run the container, specifying your own DNS server, if necessary (this will be provided to the clients):
+Run the container, specifying the ip address of the interface it should listen on (will generate dhcpd.conf properly to listen to it):

     docker run -d --net=host \
+	-e IP=172.16.0.5 \
+	-p 67:67 -p 67:67/udp -p 69:69/udp \
+	slicedbread/pxedock

+Run the container, specifying your own DNS server, if necessary (this will be provided to the clients) (*default is 8.8.8.8*):

+    docker run -d --net=host \
-	-e DNS=137.78.160.9 \
+	-e DNS=192.168.0.2 \
 	-p 67:67 -p 67:67/udp -p 69:69/udp \
 	slicedbread/pxedock